littlebuaa/legendarytest/README.md

 ============================================================================

-use `python setup.py sdist` to generate the tar.gz packge. use `python setup.py sdist clean` to do it properly
+use `python setup.py sdist` to generate the tar.gz packge
+use `python setup.py sdist clean` to do it properly